"I earn money when I work with my father."

-Tuillim airgead agus mé ag obair le m'athair could be interpreted that way, but it doesn't mean exactly the same thing as the sentence in this exercise.
+The agus in Tuillim airgead agus mé ag obair le m'athair can be interpreted as "while" (mé ag obair le m'athair is not a complete phrase, so agus isn't a simple conjunction), but it doesn't mean exactly the same thing as the sentence in this exercise.

 In almost all cases, a follows nuair (the exceptions are when the phrase is negative, like nuair nach éisteann tú - "when you don't listen", or when it is followed by a version of the copula - nuair is am dúinn imeacht - "when it is time for us to go").

 When the verb after the a is tá, they are joined, to give atá, but it's still the same relative particle a.

 airgid is the genitive form of airgead.